 A man who taught a generation of Crawley youngsters to drive has died, aged 91.

-Fred Stone suffered a heart attack while walking near his home in Furnace Green.
+Fred Stone, collapsed while walking near his home in Furnace Green.

 Mr Stone founded his one-man Stone’s Driving School in 1972 and went on to get scores of local people through their driving tests before he retired in the early 1990s.